 Fertilizing and watering the growing plants

-Fertilising using free manure and rain water
+Free manure and rain water

 The fresh horse manure was put into an old sack and suspended in the water.
 The result was a deep brown liquid similar to Baby Bio plant feed and was later put onto the soil with a tin watering can - again, no plastics.

 Something that was common but never spoken of in history books was the use of urine.
 Most people had a bucket in the air raid shelter, or a chamber pot under the bed.
 Urine was collected to be diluted and watered around the base of growing vegetables.
 Many parts of the world such as China still do this on a vast scale.
 Even today people put diluted urine on their lawns to obtain a fantastic green colour.

 It was normal to have a compost heap or bin in the garden.
 Vegetable waste, weeds and any chicken and rabbit manure were all added, which by the next year had turned into good compost.

-Leaves rotted down more slowly, so they tended to be composted separately into leaf mould.
+Leaves rotted down more slowly.
+So they tended to be composted separately into leaf mould.